 Caroline Anderson – Vice Chair (Projects)

-I joined as a retained firefighter in January 2004 and soon realised that the Fire Service was where I wanted to work and so left my job as a legal secretary and began my career in Devon and Somerset Fire and Rescue Service.
+I joined as a retained firefighter in January 2004 in Devon and Somerset Fire and Rescue Service.
 In 2010 I secured a secondment at Service Headquarters in the Equality and Diversity Department as a Project Officer, the first task being to attend the NWFS Training and Development weekend in Newcastle.
-I was so inspired by the weekend and the enthusiasm and professionalism of the people I met that I became a Regional Rep there and then!
+I was so inspired by the weekend and the enthusiasm and professionalism of the people I met that I joined the team as a Regional Rep and haven’t looked back since.